Extensive

 diversity and inclusivity.
 Financial transparency now includes metrics related

-to social impact, and stakeholders scrutinise these more closely.
-As stewards
+to social impact, and key players scrutinise these more closely.
+As stewards of

-of corporate information, accountants play a crucial role in shaping how
+corporate information, accountants play a crucial role in shaping how companies

-companies are perceived during cultural or religious observances and periods of
+are perceived during cultural or religious observances and periods of social

-social significance.
-Their input helps determine whether a business is
+significance.
+Their input helps determine whether a business is genuinely

 Organisations